Aether (mythology): Early

+According to a fragment of Hesiod, by his sister Hemera he is the father of a figure named Brotus.
 Aether perhaps also figured in the lost epic poem the Titanomachy (late seventh century BC?).
 Two ancient sources report statements about Aether, which they attribute to the "author of the Titanomachy".
 The Homeric Parsings (from Methodius), reports that Uranus was Aether's son, while Philodemus, in his De Pietate (On Piety), reports that "everything came from Aither".

 Aether also appears in genealogies attributed to the sixth-century BC logographer and mythographer Acusilaus.
 According to the Neoplatonist Damascius (c. early sixth century), Acusilaus said that Aether was, along with Eros and Metis, the offspring Erebus and Nyx.
 However, a scholion to Theocritus reports that, according to Acusilaus, Aether and Nyx were the parents of Eros.